swift-conductor/conductor-docs/docs/devguide/architecture/tasklifecycle.md

 ## Retries and Failure Scenarios

 ### Task failure and retries
-Retries for failed task executions of each task can be configured independently. retryCount, retryDelaySeconds and retryLogic can be used to configure the retry mechanism.
+Retries for failed task executions of each task can be configured independently. `retryCount`, `retryDelaySeconds` and `retryLogic` can be used to configure the retry mechanism.

 ![Task Failure](TaskFailure.png)